fabricedesre/servonk/readme.md

 ## Supported devices

-- The L port of the Sony Z3C is currently the only tested device.
+- The L port of the Sony Z3C and Nexus 5 are currently the only tested and working devices.